terheyden/event-router/README.md

 ## EventRouter Features

-* Tiny (50k)
+* Tiny (46k)
-* Fast — the default config will process around 2-4M events per second (see `EventRouterLoadTest.java`)
+* Fast — the default config will process around 2-4M events per second on a modern laptop (see `EventRouterLoadTest.java`)
+* Easy to use
 * Flexible without messing with your source code
-    * No annotations required
-    * No special interfaces or unique classes necessary
+    * No annotations, special interfaces or unique DTO classes necessary
-    * No reflection, no classpath scanning
+    * No reflection or classpath scanning
-* JDK 11+ compatible
+* JDK 8+ compatible, for those of you stuck on Java 8

 ## How to use